singh-man/books/crackingTheCoding/17_hard.md

 107 	}
 108 }
 109
-110 /* HashMaplist<String, Integer> is a  HashMap  that maps from  Strings to 111 * ArrayList<Integer>.
+110 /* HashMapList<String, Integer> is a  HashMap  that maps from  Strings to 111 * ArrayList<Integer>.
 See  appendix  for  implementation. * /
 ```
 This algorithm's runtime is a bit harder to describe since it depends on what the language looks like, as well as the actual source and destination words.
 One way of expressing it is that if each word has E words that are one edit away and the source and destination are distance D, the runtime is O(E⁰/²).
 This is how much work each breadth-first search does.